Skip to main content

 1. Setup integration with Grasshopper

-A worker (integration) is a program that connects VIKTOR with third-party software to execute tasks and retrieve results through the platform.
+A worker (integration) is a program that connects a VIKTOR app with third-party software to execute tasks and send back results.
 In this case, the worker will start Rhino/Grasshopper with the input data and send the resulting output data back.
 Before we setup the worker, we must first install the Hops plugin for Grasshopper.

 Install Hops plugin